 Adam Levin represents employers in all areas of labor and employment law, including serving as lead counsel in numerous employment discrimination, wrongful termination and trade secret/unfair competition cases, labor arbitrations, National Labor Relations Board hearings, and other administrative proceedings.
 Counsels clients on compliance with FMLA, ADA, Title VII, FEHA, FLSA, ERISA, NLRA and state employment laws.
 He negotiates and drafts executive employment agreements, and also represents clients in litigation involving right of publicity, invasion of privacy and related claims involving models, celebrities and performing artists.

-- Represented ABC, Touchstone Pictures and “Desperate Housewives” executive producer Marc Cherry against claims of wrongful termination, battery and unlawful retaliation brought by former “Housewives” star Nicolette Sheridan.
-Mr. Levin obtained dismissal of all claims and all defendants, except fought to a hung jury on the last claim against Touchstone on which the jury was unable to reach a verdict.
+Represented ABC, Touchstone Pictures and “Desperate Housewives” executive producer Marc Cherry against claims of wrongful termination, battery and unlawful retaliation brought by former “Housewives” star Nicollette Sheridan.
+Mr. Levin obtained dismissal of all claims and all defendants, except for a single claim against Touchstone on which the jury was unable to reach a verdict.
 Mr. Levin represented the defendants on appeal and in subsequent trial court proceedings, ultimately obtaining dismissal of Sheridan’s remaining claims resulting in a total victory for the defendants.

-- Successfully represented Warner Bros.
+Successfully represented Warner Bros.
 Television Production, an independent production company and several individual writers in a high-profile, wrongful termination and harassment suit brought by a former writer’s assistant for the hit TV show “Friends.”
-After obtaining summary judgment and an award of $415,000 in attorneys’ fees, reversed by the appellate court, argued the case of Lyle v.
+After obtaining summary judgement and an award of $415,000 in attorneys’ fees, reversed by the appellate court, argued the case of Lyle v.
 Warner Brothers Television Production before the California Supreme Court, resulting in a unanimous decision in favor of our clients.
 Lyle v.
 Warner Brothers Television Production, 38 Cal.
 4th 264 (2006).
 Watch Oral Arguments Before California State Supreme Court - February 14, 2006.

 - Successfully defended talent agency Todd Shemarya Artists in a discrimination, harassment, retaliation and wrongful termination action.
 After trying the case to a Los Angeles Superior Court for almost two weeks, the jury deliberated for a mere 30 minutes before returning a verdict for our client on all causes of action.